Import LandXML Files (.xml)

 Note: In Project Settings > Computations > Surface > Surface Creation Defaults, there is a Duplicate Point Tolerance setting to allow or remove duplicate points in imported LandXML files.
 See Computation Settings for details.

-When you import LandXML files, the points, alignments, and surfaces are handled in these ways:
+When you import LandXML files, the data is handled in these ways:

 Importable Data |